 - a.
-Cash and cash equivalents Cash and cash equivalents include cash on hand and amounts due from banks.
+Cash and Cash equivalents Cash and cash equivalents include cash on hand and amounts due from banks.
 At times throughout the year, balances can exceed FDIC insurance limits.
 Generally, federal funds sold and repurchase agreements are sold for one-day periods.
-The Bank did not have any repurchase agreements during 2021 or 2020.
+The Bank did not have any repurchase agreements during 2022 or 2021.
 All cash and cash equivalents have maturities when purchased of three months or less. - b.
-Securities Debt securities classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from net income and reported, net of tax, as a separate component of comprehensive income and shareholders' equity.
+Securities Debt securities classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from net income and reported, net of tax, as a separate component of comprehensive income (loss) and shareholders' equity.
 Debt securities classified as held to maturity are carried at amortized cost.
 Gains and losses on disposition are reported using the specific identification method for the adjusted basis of the securities sold.
 Premiums and discounts are recognized in interest income using the interest method over the period to maturity.

 The Company classifies its debt securities as available for sale or held to maturity, and periodically reviews its investment portfolio on an individual security basis.
 Securities that are to be held for indefinite periods of time (including, but not limited to, those that management intends to use as part of its asset/liability management strategy, and those which may be sold in response to changes in interest rates, changes in prepayments or any such other factors) are classified as securities available for sale.
 Securities which the Company has the ability and intent to hold to maturity are classified as held to maturity.
+There were no securities held to maturity as of December 31, 2022.

 Debt securities with fair values that are less than amortized cost are considered impaired.
 Impairment may result from either a decline in the financial condition of the issuing entity or, in the case of fixed interest rate investments, from rising interest rates.
 The Company evaluates investment securities for other-than-temporary impairment (OTTI) at least quarterly, and more frequently when economic or market conditions warrant such an evaluation.
 The investment securities portfolio is evaluated for OTTI by segregating the portfolio into two general segments and applying the appropriate OTTI model.
-Investment securities of high credit quality are generally evaluated for OTTI under ASC Topic 320-10, "Investments - Debt and Equity Instruments" and ASC Topic 321, "Investment - Equity Securities".